"Unusual tortoise" found in Florida identified as "escape artist" pet that went missing in 2020

 Little did he they know at the time, the tortoise was someone's pet – and was last seen three and a half years ago.

-After the Facebook post went viral, followers began sending the refuge a post from 2020 about a missing tortoise, the refuge said in.
-Facebook post.
+Social media followers began sending the refuge a post from 2020 about a missing tortoise, the refuge said in a Facebook post.
 The photos from the 2020 post matched the photos of the newly found tortoise, who went missing in the same area.

 Turns out it was the same missing tortoise – found five miles from where it went missing – and its owner has been found.